solodit/solodit_content/reports/Shieldify/2023-07-27-PHIMaterial.md

 If you implement our second suggestion, consider calling the `burnBatchObject` function in the `CraftLogic/UGCCraftLogic` contracts as it is currently only called externally because if a modifier is added to call this function only from the `CraftLogic/UGCCraftLogic` contracts there will be no other option to call it.

-Оr remove `burnBatchObject` function from the three contracts `CraftObject.sol`, `MaterialObject.sol` and `UGCObject.sol`, if you are not going to call this function in `CraftLogic/UGCCraftLogic` contracts.
+Or remove `burnBatchObject` function from the three contracts `CraftObject.sol`, `MaterialObject.sol` and `UGCObject.sol`, if you are not going to call this function in `CraftLogic/UGCCraftLogic` contracts.

 **Team Response**